ecole-francaise-nz/website/content/en/about/vision-and-values.md

 - **Ethical leadership**: EFIA is built on a foundation of transparency, accountability, and ethical conduct, values that have been upheld by the Alliance Française dʼAuckland since its founding in 1896.

 This is a unique educational opportunity in New Zealand, allowing students to seamlessly transition between the French and New Zealand mainstream curriculums at any point.

-New year levels will be added annually, up to the French Baccalaureate.
-Eventually, the school will offer the International Baccalaureate (IB) Bilingual Programme in French and English for Years 12 and 13.

 The school aims to achieve accreditation from the [Agency for French Education Abroad (AEFE)](../learning/aefe/) within two years.